-Hundreds of people start a new job each week in the UK and many will have joined their new companies on a probation period.
-The term is used based on an assumption that we all know its meaning, so, what really is it, how does it work and what are the benefits for the employer and the employee?
+Hundreds of people start a new job each week in the UK - and many will have joined their new companies on a probation period.

-You can think of a probation period as a trial period of employment during which someone is employed only subject to satisfactorily completing this period of time.
-They are mainly used with new employees and vary in length but typically last between one and six months.
-For casual workers and those on zero hours contracts, probationary periods may vary.
+They're mainly used with new employees and vary in length, but typically last between one and six months.
+For casual workers and those on zero-hours contracts, probationary periods may vary.

 Some employers can also use them with existing employees.
-They are useful, for example, where you want to try out a member of staff who has been newly promoted, or where there are performance problems that you want to monitor.
-During this time and employer can withhold or revise some of the terms of employment while the employee learns the job, takes on the new role or aims to improve their performance.
+They're useful, for example, where you want to try out a member of staff who has been newly promoted, or where there are performance problems that you want to monitor.
+During this time an employer can withhold or revise some of the terms of employment while the employee learns the job, takes on the new role or aims to improve their performance.
 These can include certain benefits like private medical insurance, or death in service cover.
 But all statutory employment rights are unaffected.
-The probation time also allows both sides to terminate the employment if it has not worked out as hoped.
+The probation time also allows both sides to terminate the employment if it hasn't worked out as hoped.

-A probation period allows you to assess whether an employee is right for you.
-You can take the time to evaluate if your new employee is showing that same potential that you identified in them during the application process and at interview.
-If it turns out that the person you’ve employed fails to meet expectations and you deem them unsuitable for the role, then the trial period gives you a safety net and allows you to terminate their employment.
+As a business, a probation period allows you to assess whether an employee is right for you.
+You can take the time to evaluate if your new employee is showing that same potential that you identified in them during the application process.
+If it turns out that the person you’ve employed fails to meet expectations and they're not suitable for the role after all, then the trial period gives you a safety net and allows you to terminate their employment.

 In the same way that the organisation is testing out the employee, the individual can use this time to work out if the company is a good match for them.
 They can evaluate if the job is as it was described in the specification and interview and can assess if they fit in with the company culture.
 They can also gauge the workload and responsibilities and determine if they'll get on with their co-workers and line-manager.

 Companies also utilise this time to provide extra support and mentoring to their new staff.
-So from the employee’s point of view, it represents a valuable time for learning and developing.
-It is best approached as an opportunity to develop rather than as something to be worried about.
+So from the employee’s point of view, it represents a valuable time for learning and development.
+It's best approached as an opportunity to develop rather than as something to be worried about.